JAY-0308/Fundamentals-of-AI-and-ML--25BAI11377/README.md

 Determine Match: The Bhattacharyya distance is computed for each comparison.
 The category that yields the minimum distance (highest similarity) is selected as the predicted disease

-Questions?
-Hit the issues tab or just tweak the code—it's yours now.
-Happy billing! 🤑